Linus4/csgoverview/README.md

 #### Required files

-Put the font file (`.ttf`) from the repository, the required map overviews (next section) and the executable (`.exe`) into a directory.
-You can launch the application from the command-line or by double-clicking on a demo in the same directory after you have set `csgoverview.exe` to be your default app to use for `.dem` files.
+Put the font file (`.ttf`) from the repository and the required map overviews (next section) into a folder called 'csgoverview' in the user-directory (`C:\Users\Name\csgoverview`).
+You can launch the application from the command-line or right-clicking a demo file and selecting 'Open with' to open the file with csgoverview.

 ### Get overviews